 From 2004 until 2010 I contributed once-monthly illustrations to The Dominion, a co-operatively run alternative media enterprise that brought grassroots news and stories, particularly of topics ignored or underrepresented by Canada’s mainstream media, to the fore.
-I contributed over 45 illustrations and cartoons that accompanied stories that reported upon indigenous resistance and decolonization, the misdeeds of Canadian mining corporations abroad, environmental destruction in the Alberta oil sands and the consequences of Canadian military intervention in Afghanistan.
-We constructed an alternative history of Canada’s impact on the world during this time, a record worth remembering in this year of Canada 150 celebrations.
-Lets just say contributions to this publication were not motivated by profit, and most of us did this work for free.
+I contributed over 45 illustrations and cartoons that accompanied stories that reported on indigenous resistance and decolonization, the misdeeds of Canadian mining corporations abroad, environmental destruction in the Alberta oil sands and the consequences of Canadian military intervention in Afghanistan.
+We constructed an alternative history of Canada’s impact on the world during this time, a record worth contrasting against Canada day celebrations.
+Contribution to this publication was not motivated by profit, most of us did our work for free.

-Looking back, this body of work was community art – art for a certain community – to give voice, to motivate action in a broader audience.
+This body of work was art that served community – to give voice, to motivate action among a broader audience.
 It’s unabashedly political.

 Below is a selection of illustrations from those six years.